 To better understand the reason behind the spectacular failure of RI-basis sets for the fitting of the on-top pair density, it is sufficient to consider the form of $\Pi(\vec{r})$ at the Hartree--Fock level:\cite{Becke1995}

 where $D_{ab}$ is the Hartree--Fock one-particle density matrix and $\rho(\vec{r})$ the electron density.
-Equation \ref{eq:PiHF} shows that, even excluding any effect due to electron correlation, the on-top pair density has higher amplitudes near the nuclei and decays much faster (twice as fast) than electron electron density, for which the RI-basis were optimized.
-Unfortunately, simple solutions such as doubling the exponents of the RI-basis improves only marginally the fitting error (A.E. = 5.8 a.u. on the water molecule; standard RI-basis A.E. = 33.5 a.u.).
+Equation \ref{eq:PiHF} shows that, even excluding any effect due to electron correlation, the on-top pair density has higher amplitudes near the nuclei and decays much faster (twice as fast) than electron density, for which the RI-bases were optimized.
+Unfortunately, simple solutions such as doubling the exponents of the RI-basis improves only marginally the fitting error (absolute error = 5.8 a.u. on the water molecule; standard RI-basis absolute error = 33.5 a.u.).

-For this reason, we propose here the construction of a specialized basis [$\phi^{OTPD}(\vec{r})$], adapted to reduce the fitting error on the on-top pair density.
+For this reason, we propose here the construction of a specialized basis [$\phi^{\rm OTPD}(\vec{r})$], adapted to reduce the fitting error on the on-top pair density.
 Inspired by the work of Neese and coworkers,\cite{Stoychev2017} we divide the optimization procedure in two distinct phases.
 A first set of basis exponents ($\alpha$) for each angular momentum (up to $l=4$) and for each element in the GDB11-AD-3165 set (H, C, N, O) is generated by optimization of the three coefficients ($\alpha_0$, $\beta$, and $\gamma$) of the well-tempered formula:\cite{Huzinaga1990}

-The optimization is performed to minimize the fitting error of the on-top pair density at HF/cc-pVTZ of $\mathrm{H_2}$, $\mathrm{H_2O}$, $\mathrm{H_2O_2}$, $\mathrm{C_2H_2}$, $\mathrm{C_2H_4}$, $\mathrm{C_2H_6}$, $\mathrm{C_6H_6}$, $\mathrm{CH_4}$, $\mathrm{NH_3}$, $\mathrm{N_2H_2}$, and $\mathrm{N_2}$ (the geometries were taken from the original set by Ahlrichs and coworkers).\cite{Weigend2005} This first crude optimization was then used as an initial condition for the complete relaxation of each exponent with analytical gradients using the BFGS\cite{B1970,F1970,G1970,S1970} algorithm.
+The optimization is performed to minimize the fitting error of the on-top pair density at HF/cc-pVTZ of $\mathrm{H_2}$, $\mathrm{H_2O}$, $\mathrm{H_2O_2}$, $\mathrm{C_2H_2}$, $\mathrm{C_2H_4}$, $\mathrm{C_2H_6}$, $\mathrm{CH_4}$, $\mathrm{NH_3}$, $\mathrm{N_2H_2}$, and $\mathrm{N_2}$ (the geometries were taken from the original set by Ahlrichs and coworkers).\cite{Weigend2005} This first crude optimization was then used as an initial condition for the complete relaxation of each exponent with analytical gradients using the BFGS\cite{B1970,F1970,G1970,S1970} algorithm.
 Further details about $\phi^{\mathrm{OTPD}}(\vec{r})$ and its construction are reported in the Supplementary Material.